Last Updated on March 27, 2021 by Muhammad Junaid Khalid

 - Charge your headphones, even if they are new.
 Replace batteries if they cannot hold a charge.
 Ditto for your laptop!

 - Try connecting another Bluetooth device to your PC, such as a wireless keyboard or a different headset.
 If the second device connects to the PC, there is a fault in your Bluetooth headphones.
 In case no other Bluetooth device can connect to your PC, the Bluetooth in Windows 10 has an issue.

 - Are you using a Bluetooth adapter?
-Insert it in a different USB port e.g. if you connected your Bluetooth adapter to a USB 3.0 port on your PC, switch it to USB 2.0 port.
+Insert it in a different USB port e.g. if you connected your Bluetooth adapter to a USB 3.0 port on your PC, switch it to a USB 2.0 port.
 This might fix your Bluetooth headphones issues.

 - Switch off your Bluetooth headphones.
 After waiting for some seconds, turn it on again.
 Similarly, reboot your laptop to perform a “soft reset” on the Bluetooth in Windows 10.

 - This might seem obvious, but keep your headphones in a proper range.
 The Bluetooth in Windows 10 can only do so much if your headphones are too far away!